tobraha/iris-webhooks-module/README.md

 1. Get an interactive shell on the docker : ``docker exec -it <iris_web_app> /bin/bash``
 2. Install the new package ``pip3 install iris_webhooks_module``
+3. Configure the module as explained in the [documentation](https://dfir-iris.github.io/operations/modules/natives/IrisWebHooks/)